Experienced Chapter 13 Bankruptcy Lawyers Explain the Advantages

 Avoid All Creditor Contract – Stop Interest On Debts

 While you are in Chapter 13, you will make one monthly payment to the Trustee and all creditors are prevented from contacting you.
 You may want to pay off your debts but, if you can only make minimum payments, it may take up to 25 years to pay off your balances.
 A chapter 13 plan usually stops all interest on unsecured claims and allows you to be debt free within five years, by making one payment monthly to the Chapter 13 trustee to consolidate all of your debts.
-High interest rates on vehicle loans can also usually be reduced.
+High-interest rates on vehicle loans can also usually be reduced.

 Stop Foreclosure of Your Home

-The current economy situation is result of years of reckless and predatory lending, leaving hundreds of thousands of individuals in danger of losing their homes.
+The current economic situation is a result of years of reckless and predatory lending, leaving hundreds of thousands of individuals in danger of losing their homes.
 Even hard-working people can encounter situations which may affect their ability to pay their mortgage in a timely manner.
 Many issues can be contributing factors such as temporary job loss, medical illness or injury, marital difficulties, unforeseen repairs or high utility rates, tenant problems, or even a death in the family.
 Just one of these situations can have a direct impact on making home mortgage payments.

 Foreclosure occurs when a lender retrieves a home as collateral for an unpaid mortgage loan.
 Foreclosure relief methods allow borrowers in danger of losing their homes to take steps to maintain the mortgage and keep the property.
 Foreclosure relief is a way of stopping or stalling the foreclosure process and giving a borrower the opportunity to keep his home.
-Some foreclosure relief options offered by lenders may only be temporary, and are often difficult to accomplish.
+Some foreclosure relief options offered by lenders may only be temporary and are often difficult to accomplish.
 Foreclosure relief options must be sought either prior to or soon after the borrower receives notice that foreclosure proceedings have begun.
 Preventing foreclosure takes time.
 It is important to note that after a home is lost to foreclosure, it is too late to utilize foreclosure relief options.

 Whether you are a homeowner who has experienced a loss of income, injury or illness, or have a mortgage you can no longer afford, or you are an investor who can no longer sell for what is owed on the mortgage, a foreclosure can have severe personal and financial repercussions.
 Many people lose everything in a foreclosure only to later learn that they could have saved their home if they had only pursued the rights available to them under the law.